We are surrounded by messages that whisper,

 ~ I know the stress of having to deal with a body that doesn’t look or feel the way you desire.

 Taking care of your body is not about chasing a particular look.
-It is about learning to listen to what your body needs and having the tools to give it the TLC it deserves.
+It is about learning to listen to what your body needs and having the tools and resources to give it the TLC it deserves.

 You are under contract to live in, with, and through this body.
 You may not have agreed to the terms and conditions, but you must honor this contract nonetheless.
 If you want to live well and do good in the world, start by taking care of your body.
+If there is every a reason to start an exercise routine or change your eating, this is it.

 Here are some simple practices to help you get started.